annabelhuber/annabelhuber/README.md

 ## Annabel Huber

-I am a 2023 graduate with a major in Astrophysics and a minor in Computer science -- many of my projects shown here were done for coursework, while others are personal projects and/or learning experiences for new languages.
+I am a 2023 graduate with a major in Astrophysics and a minor in Computer science from Colby College.
+Many of my projects shown here were done for coursework, while others are personal projects and/or learning experiences for new languages.

 LinkedIn Profile: https://www.linkedin.com/in/annabelhuber/